craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 		GME-001 has been, to our knowledge, the host of exactly two adventuring parties to date, those being first the Grey Ordeal, and second the Hatdroppers.
 In both the parties' time with GME-001, they have made additions to the assosiated CEIs in such a manner that they together act as a mobile base of operations, including a barracks, a kitchen, a storage room, a garden, an alchemistry labratory, a tinker's workshop, a prison, and a spa.

-	Researcher Notes: The modern concpet of extradimensional storage is almost certainly a result of the creation of GME-001 and it's use by legendary adventuring parties, so we can blame the Old Man for all our paperwork.
+	Researcher Notes: The modern concept of extradimensional storage is almost certainly a result of the creation of GME-001 and it's use by legendary adventuring parties, so we can blame the Old Man for the new flood of paperwork.
 ```

 ### Rule of the Coalition c.080AF